dsccommunity/CertificateDsc/ReadMe.md

 - Moved shared modules into modules folder.
 - xCertificateExport:
   - Added new resource.
-- Cleanup xCertificate.psd1 to remove unneccessary properties.
+- Cleanup xCertificate.psd1 to remove unnecessary properties.
 - Converted AppVeyor.yml to use DSCResource.tests shared code.
 - Opted-In to markdown rule validation.
 - Examples modified to meet standards for auto documentation generation.